nicolocarpignoli/subtitles-alert-bot/README.md

 ### Feel free to donate

 Our project is totally free and open-source.
-If you want to donate we will be very grateful and it will contribute to our project to mantain an always running version of Subtitles Alert Bot (you can found the official/first version of the bot as @SubtitlesAlertBot on Telegram)
+If you want to donate we will be very grateful and it will contribute to our project to mantain an always running version of Subtitles Alert Bot (you can find the official and first version of the bot as @SubtitlesAlertBot on Telegram)

 [![Logo](https://www.paypal.com/en_US/i/btn/btn_donate_LG.gif)](http://nicolocarpignoli.com/?p=455)